-Results: We successfully inserted dual direction expandable cages during biportal endocopic TLIF.
+Results: We successfully inserted dual direction expandable cages during biportal endoscopic TLIF.
 There was no significant subsidence or collapse of the expandable cages during the 6-month follow-up period.
 Lumbar lordosis and disc height were significantly increased after surgery.
 ODI and VAS scores were significantly improved at 6 months after surgery.
-Conclusion: In this report, we describe the first use of a dual direction expandable interbody TLIF cage that expands in both width and height in binortal endoscopic TLIF surgery.
+Conclusion: In this report, we describe the first use of a dual direction expandable interbody TLIF cage that expands in both width and height in biportal endoscopic TLIF surgery.

-body TLIF cage that expands in both width and height in biportal endoscopic TLIF surgery.
 Early clinical and radiographic outcomes of this TLIF technique may be favorable in early 6-month follow-up.